 - Develop personal characteristics such as social skills, communication, independence and resilience

 - Inspire and motivate pupils to develop themselves as individuals and live as independently as is possible

-- Involve parents where appropriate
+- Involve parents or carers where appropriate

 To fulfil the requirements for careers education, advice and guidance in schools, as set out by the Department for Education (Careers guidance and access for education and training providers: Statutory guidance for schools and guidance for further education colleges and sixth form colleges; January 2023), all students will have a personal careers guidance meeting with a qualified Careers Adviser by the age of 16, and a further meeting by the end of their study programme.
 In addition, to develop our student’s awareness of opportunities available to them beyond school, and demonstrate to them the relevance of their studies, we schedule meaningful encounters with further education providers and employers.
 Students will experience a minimum of six such encounters, taking place during school hours, between year eight and year thirteen in three key phases.
 Our Provider Access Policy sets out how we comply with the new legal requirements to provide these six encounters and explains how requests from providers will be managed.

 As pathways into employment have changed significantly over the years, we provide regular opportunities to work in partnership with parents and carers to ensure they are equipped with the knowledge they need to expand their child’s aspirations and appreciation of the breadth of pathways and career opportunities beyond Eresby School.
 This parent’s guide provides an overview of the various options available for young people with special educational needs and disabilities (SEND).

 Measuring the Impact